tstahlhut/net_practice/README.md

 # net_practice
-A 42 project to learn about networks
+A 42 project that let's you dive deeper into System Administration.
+You learn about networks with special focus on subnetting and routing tables.

 ## What is an IP Address?